Chandrakant Nimba Patil

 Chandrakant Nimba Patil is a politician from Jalgaon district, Maharashtra.

 Political career

-Patil is current MLA from the Muktainagar Vidhan Sabha constituency as an independent member.
-He narrowly defeated Rohini Eknath Khadse of the BJP in 2019 Maharashtra Legislative Assembly election.
-He got a ticket for 4th time as Independent MLA with the support of Shiv Sena (2022-present) from Muktainagar against Rohini Khadse of NCP-SP in vidhan sabha elections 2024.
+Patil is an independent MLA from the Muktainagar Vidhan Sabha constituency.
+He narrowly defeated Rohini Eknath Khadse of the BJP in the 2019 Maharashtra Legislative Assembly election.
+He got a ticket for 4th time as independent MLA with the support of Shiv Sena (2022-present) to contest from Muktainagar against Rohini Khadse of NCP-SP in the Vidhan Sabha elections, 2024.